Pepperell, Massachusetts

 Pepperell is a town in Middlesex County, Massachusetts, United States.
 The population was 11,604 at the 2020 census.
-It includes the village of East Pepperell.
+It includes the village of East Pepperell and census-designated place of Pepperell.
+Pepperell is home to the Pepperell Center Historic District, a covered bridge, and the 1901 Lawrence Library.
+The library has a collection of Sidney M. Shattuck's (1876–1917) stuffed birds.

 History

 Pepperell was first settled in 1720 as a part of Groton, and was officially incorporated as its own town in 1775.
-The founders named it after Sir William Pepperrell, a Massachusetts colonial soldier who led the Siege of Louisbourg during King George's War.
+The founders named it after Sir William Pepperrell, a Massachusetts colonial soldier who led the Siege of Louisbourg during the French and Indian War.
 The town was noted for its good soil and orchards.

 Since its formation, the town was active in the American independence movement.
 Being located northwest of Concord, Pepperell never saw British attack during the American Revolutionary War, though several Pepperell men fought at the Old North Bridge during the Battle of Concord, and a British spy was captured by women on guard at the site of the Pepperell covered bridge (see Prudence Wright).
-Town resident William Prescott served as the commander at the Battle of Bunker Hill in what is now the Charlestown neighborhood of Boston.
+William Prescott, a resident of Pepperell, served as the commander at the Battle of Bunker Hill in what is now the Charlestown neighborhood of Boston.